 \begin{cor} Let $k$ be a totally real number field or an imaginary quadratic number field.
 Let $X/k$ be a hyperbolic curve.
-Then the natural map
+Then the natural map is a bijection:

-is a bijection. \end{cor} \begin{pro} We have to show that birationally adelic sections $s : \Gal_k \to \pi_1(X)$ have finite support in order to conclude with Corollary~\ref{cor:stollforsections}.
-For this we may replace $X$ by a nonempty open $U \subset X$.
-If $k/\bQ$ is imaginary quadratic we choose $U$ such that we have a nonconstant global unit on $U$ and conclude with Corollary~\ref{cor:nonconstantunit}.
+\end{cor} \begin{proof} We show that birationally adelic sections have finite support and use Corollary~\ref{cor:stollforsections}.
+We may replace $X$ by an open $U \subseteq X$.
+If $k/\bQ$ is imaginary quadratic or $k=\bQ$ we choose $U$ such that we have a non-constant global unit on $U$ and conclude with Corollary~\ref{cor:nonconstantunit}.